adamfortuna/adamfortuna-v4/source/articles/2016/2016-01-01-year-in-review.html.markdown

 What else has been going on?

 * Slowly getting rid of as many possessions as I can.
 Down to half a closet of things I consider useless -- which includes anything sentimental.
-* Listened to a lot of audiobooks -- [77 or so](/books#/shelf/read?readAfter=2015-01-01&page=1).
-Mt favorites were The Dark Forest, The Practicing Mind, The Girl with the Gift, The First Fifteen Lives of Harry August and The Mote in God's Eye.
+* Listened to a lot of audiobooks -- [77 or so](/books#/shelf/read?readAfter=2015-01-01&readBefore=2016-01-02&page=1).
+Mt favorites were "The Dark Forest", "The Practicing Mind", "The Girl with the Gift", "The First Fifteen Lives of Harry August" and "The Mote in God's Eye".
-* Lots of movies, but Star Wars 7 stands out as a favorite.
+* [Lots of movies](https://letterboxd.com/adamfortuna/films/diary/year/2015/), but "Star Wars 7" and "The Hateful Eight" stands out as a favorite.
-* Continued going to CrossFit 2-3 days a week most weeks.
+* Continued going to CrossFit, but have struggled to make it there any more than 2 days a week.
 * Lots of board games with friends and Marilyn.
 * Lived relatively frugally, keeping track of what I spent and how much I saved.